Madera AVA: History

 A brief look at Madera history clearly reveals a close tie to wine grapes and winemaking.
 The first vineyards were planted in the 1870s by Judge S.A.
 Holmes in the town of Madera and the Italian Swiss Colony winery was built in 1870 to process the wine grapes.
-Later under the ownership of K. Arakelian, it was known as Madera Winery.
+Later under the ownership of Krikor Arakelian, it was known as Madera Winery.
 Vintages bearing the "MADERA" label were distributed worldwide and for a time the winery was the largest in the world.
 The historic adobe Minturn winery operated near Chowchilla between 1890 and 1915 including its 1000 acre of wine grapes.

 In the 1930s, after the Repeal of Prohibition, the Severini and Del Bono families operated wineries south of the town of Madera for many years.
-In 1946, Ficklin Vineyards was established making the first commercial plantings of selected Portuguese varieties for the production of premium dessert wine.
-Ficklin Port is distributed n major national markets bearing the MADERA label.
+In 1946, the Yosemite winery, a farmers' co-op, was founded.
+This winery was operated by Bruno Bisceglia and had a capacity of 6,000,000 usgal.
+Also in 1946, Ficklin Vineyards was established making the first commercial plantings of selected Portuguese varieties for the production of premium dessert wine.
+Ficklin Port is distributed in major national markets bearing the MADERA label.

 In the 1980s, three new wineries were established by Angelo Papagni, Paui Masson and Andrew Quady producing millions of gallons or premium vintages bearing the MADERA label.
 The planting of wine grapes increased dramatically since the 1960s when the area was cultivating 6510 acre of grapes to 31179 acre in 1980.

 Terroir

+Topography

+The geographical characteristics (climate, soil, elevation, physical features, etc.), distinguishes the viticultural features of the Madera area from the surrounding area.
 The elevation of the Madera viticultural area increases from west to east, from 130 ft above sea level along the San Joaquin River on the west and after gently sloping for 30 mi to 390 ft on the extreme eastern boundary in Fresno County.
-Rainfall throughout the viticultural area is sparse, from 5 to 20 in per year, and averaging 11 or 12 in per year in the Madera-Fresno area.
-This differentiates the viticultural area from the west where rainfall averages 7 to 8 in in the Los Banos-Mendota-Firebaugh areas, and from the east where rainfall is higher averaging 13 to 15 in per year in the Friant-Auberry area.
-In terms of degree days, Madera averages 4259 degree days according to records kept by the Madera Irrigation District.
-This contrasts with warmer areas both to the north where Merced averages 4430 degree days, and to the south where Fresno averages 4680 degree days.
-The growing season in the Madera viticultural area averages between 260 and 270 days, with periodic freezing temperatures during the winter which trigger vine dormancy.
-To the east in the Fnant-Auberry area, the growing season is 220 days, while to the west in the Los Banos-Mendota-Firebaugh area, the growing season averages 285 or more days per year.
-Thus, the Madera viticultural area is distinguished from surrounding areas by the length of the growing season.